manaromar04/a2rl-stem/README.md

 *A2RL STEM League – ATRC & AWS*

 ## Overview
 This repository contains a **trained Reinforcement Learning (RL) model** developed and optimized during the **A2RL STEM League**, an autonomous racing competition organized by **ATRC** in collaboration with **AWS**.
-The objective of the competition was to design, train, and evaluate RL agents capable of completing racing laps efficiently, safely, and consistently within a simulated autonomous racing environment.
+The challenge required participants to design, train, and evaluate RL agents capable of completing racing laps efficiently, safely, and consistently within a simulated autonomous racing environment.

-The provided model represents one of the **final optimized training outcomes**, focusing on **stability, smooth driving behavior, and reliable lap completion**, rather than aggressive but inconsistent speed strategies.
+The provided model represents a **final stabilized training outcome**, prioritizing **robustness, smooth control behavior, and reliable lap completion** over aggressive but inconsistent speed-focused strategies.

 ---